 All personnel receive general security and privacy awareness training so that they understand the state entity information security policies, standards, procedures, and practices; and are knowledgeable about the various management, operational, and technical controls required to protect the information assets for which they are responsible.

 Groups of personnel with special security training needs, such as application developers receive the necessary training.

+Assessments of personnel awareness, knowledge and skills shall include simulated phishing exercises in compliance with the SIMM 5320-A, Phishing Exercise Standard.

 Training records are maintained to support corrective action, audit and assessment processes.